gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 The idea is the **renormalization group.**

-It is not a group in the mathematical sense — it does not have inverses.
+It is not a group in the mathematical sense.
+It does not have inverses.
-It is not a renormalization in the original sense — it is not about removing infinities.
+It is not a renormalization in the original sense.
+It is not about removing infinities.

 It is a way of thinking about
-how physics changes with scale — how the description of a system transforms as you zoom in or zoom out — and what remains invariant under this transformation.
+how physics changes with scale, how the description of a system transforms as you zoom in or zoom out, and what remains invariant under this transformation.

 It is, I will argue,